Stacking-induced Chern insulator: Bilayer modified Haldane model

 The eigenenergies given by Eq.~\ref{E+-} obey the inequalities $E_{-,+}(\mathbf{k})\leq E_{-,-}(\mathbf{k})\leq E_{+,-}(\mathbf{k})\leq E_{+,+}(\mathbf{k})$ and the gap separating the energy bands around the zero-energy is $\Delta=\min_{\mathbf{k}}\left(\Delta_{\mathbf{k}}\right)=2\sqrt{A_{\mathbf{k}}-B_{\mathbf{k}}}$.
 The gap closing condition is

 which can be satisfied in two cases: (i) for $a_{\mathbf{k}}=0$ ($t_2=0$), which corresponds to an AB graphene bilayer with only nearest neighboring (NN) hopping terms and a quadratic contact point between the bands at zero energy~\cite{McCann}; (ii) for uncoupled layers ($t_{\perp}=0$) where Eq.~\ref{gap} reduces to $|a_{\mathbf{k}}|=|f_{\mathbf{k}}|$, which defines two non-intersecting closed loops in the Brillouin zone (BZ) and results into two valley closed Fermi lines, originating from two overlapping bands (Fig.~\ref{Fig-intro}).
-The gap (Eq.~\ref{gap}) is therefore finite as soon as $t_\perp$ and $t_2$ are non-zero~\cite{footnote}.
-It comes out that the mHM in AB stacked bilayer, with opposite complex phases ($\Phi_1=-\Phi_2$), is gapped by the interlayer hopping process which hybridizes the conduction and the valence bands, forming nodal lines in each valley (Fig.~\ref{Fig-intro}), and opens a gap due to band repulsion .\
+The gap (Eq.~\ref{gap}) is therefore finite as soon as $t_\perp$ and $t_2$ are non-zero~\cite{footnote}.\

 At this point, a question arises: what are the possible values of the Chern number $C$ of the gapped phases resulting from the instability of the Fermi lines?
 Numerically, we find that $C=\pm 2$ when the two phases $\Phi_l\in\left[-\pi,\pi\right] $ ($l=1,2$) are of opposite signs ($\Phi_1\Phi_2<0$) and that the system is gapless when they are of the same sign.\